CartoDB/academy/courses/04-sql-postgis/lesson-1.md

 Behind the scenes, these filters are setting up SQL statements that are run against our data.
 Change the sliders, enter search terms, etc., to see how the data table changes in response to your filtering.

 Once you've finished exploring your data with filters, remove all of the filters by clicking the grey circle with a **&times;** in the top right of each window's pane.
 Then re-add the filter for `type`, deselect all entries except _earthquake_ and _quarry_, and switch to the SQL tab to see what your filtering produces for a SQL statement.
 As you will see, filters show us the WHERE clause that allows you to select rows based on criteria you set.
-In this case, the WHERE clause chooses all columns that have either "earthquake" or "quarry" in the `type` column.
+In this case, the WHERE clause chooses all rows that have either "earthquake" or "quarry" in the `type` column.
 That is, a row is only chosen if `type` matches "earthquake" or "quarry".
 We could easily flip this condition around by placing the NOT keyword before IN.

 Delete all of the text _after_ WHERE, and type `cartodb_id = 4`.
 Once you finish typing, apply the query and inspect the results.
 As you will see, all records that do not have a `cartodb_id` of 4 disappear from view.
 You can apply other conditions, such as `cartodb_id > 2` or even on-the-fly calculations such as `cartodb_id * 2 > 4`.